 Studies show people tend to hold onto their Toyotas, with 10 of the 15 cars that people keep the longest being made by the popular car brand.

 A Toyota VSA is still likely to be at least $1,000, and it’s possible you won’t need a major car repair every year.
-Though, if one expensive repair would do serious damage to your budget, the Toyota extended warranty cost you pay could be worth it.
+However, if one expensive repair would do serious damage to your budget, the Toyota extended warranty cost you pay could be worth it.

 What Are the Best Options for Extended Toyota Protection?